Table of contents

 Since the creation of the universe and of man, until now, prayer has been very dynamic.
 It transcends time.
 It goes beyond space, place, and people.
 And yet nothing is more stable than prayers to the Lord God.

 4).
-How did They Communications?
+How did they Communicate?

 At first, communications between Adam and the Lord were unique.
 They were conversational—but silent!